-Net open foreign currency position (NOFP)

-Gold and foreign exchange reserves minus oversold forward book.
-The

-figure is expressed in dollars.
+Net trade The difference between the value of exports and the value of imports.
+Net open foreign currency position Gold and foreign exchange reserves minus oversold forward book.
+The figure is expressed in dollars.
 Nominal exchange rates The current rate of exchange between the rand and foreign currencies.
 The "effective" exchange rate is a trade-weighted average of the rates of exchange with other currencies.
 Nominal wage The return, or wage, to employees at the current price level.

-Non-financial public

-enterprises

-Government-owned or controlled organisations that deliver goods and non-financial services, trading as business enterprises, such as Eskom or
+Non-financial public enterprises Government-owned or controlled organisations that deliver goods and non-financial services, trading as business enterprises, such as Eskom or Transnet.
+Non-interest expenditure Total expenditure by government less debt-service costs.

-Transnet.
+Non-tax revenue

-Non-interest expenditure Total expenditure by government less debt service costs.
-Non-tax revenue Income received by the government as a result of administrative charges, licences, fees, sales of goods and services, etc.
+Income received by government as a result of administrative charges, licences, fees, sales of goods and services, etc.

-Occupation-specific salary dispensation Revised salary structures unique to identified occupations in the public service, including doctors, nurses and teachers.
+Occupation-specific salary dispensation

+Revised salary structures unique to identified occupations in the public service, including doctors, nurses and teachers.

+Opportunity cost

-Opportunity cost The value of that which must be given up to achieve or acquire something.
+The value of that which must be given up to achieve or acquire something.
 It is represented by the next highest valued alternative use of a resource.

 Organisation for Economic Cooperation and Development (OECD) An organisation of 30 mainly industrialised member countries.
-South Africa is not a member.
+South Africa is not a member

+Outputs

-Outputs Goods and services delivered by government.
+Goods and services delivered by government.